Colorado Mesa University: Academics

 Colorado Mesa University offers programs leading to awards in five levels: technical certificates, associate degrees, baccalaureate degrees, master's degrees and professional doctoral degrees.
 The university is accredited by the Higher Learning Commission.
-CMU offers 150 academic programs, including 44 technical certificates, 44 associate's degrees, 51 bachelor's degree programs, 9 master's degree programs, and 2 doctoral degree programs.
+CMU offers 150 academic programs, including 44 technical certificates, 44 associate degrees, 51 bachelor's degree programs, 9 master's degree programs, and 2 doctoral degree programs.

 As of 2023, half the student body were first-generation college students.

+Undergraduate admissions

+In 2026, Colorado Mesa University accepted 81.4% of undergraduate applicants with those enrolled having an average 3.28 high school GPA.
+The university does not require submission of standardized test scores, but they will be considered as part of an application if submitted.
+Those enrolled who submitted test scores had an average 1060 SAT score (49% submitting scores) or an average 22 ACT score (10% submitting scores).

 Academic Departments

 Colorado Mesa University's nearly 150 academic programs are divided between 11 academic departments, two schools, and one academic center: